 What Is TLPS?TLPS is a new type of Wi-Fi service that Globalstar said could get 5 times the distance and 4 times the throughput of public Wi-Fi systems.

-Importantly, TLPS would be a private network, owned and operated by Globalstar, which could rent or lease its system to others such as Amazon.com Inc. (NASDAQ:AMZNC), AT&T Inc. (NYSE:TC) or even Apple Inc. (NASDAQ:AAPLC).
+Importantly, TLPS would be a private network, owned and operated by Globalstar, which could rent or lease its system to others such as Amazon.com Inc. (NASDAQ:AMZND), AT&T Inc. (NYSE:TC) or even Apple Inc. (NASDAQ:AAPLC).

 Globalstar hasn’t instituted the service because (a) it is controversial and (b), the FCC hasn’t given permission.